jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 ### Accessibility remediation

-Alongside helping with finding accessibility issues, we can also help prioritise and fix these
+Alongside helping with finding accessibility issues, we can also help prioritise and work through actioning the issues, doing so in a sustainable and planned way that can help educate content authors and stakeholders as well as just fixing the issues.

+Accessibility isn't just a one-time box to check, it's a continuous commitment.

 ### Our journey